netoelix/TokenPulse/README.md

 npm start
 ```

 This will start the server locally for access to the API's database.
+It is **important** to change the URL of the **functionsAPI.ts** file to http://localhost:3000/getAll (or whatever port the server chooses).

 ### Tests